IMMM-SFA/tell/doc/source/user_guide.rst

 rooftop solar difference values from the residential model were added.

 This approach means that **tell** doesn't need to know anything about the residential energy sector or the fraction of the total load it represents.
-All **tell** cares about is how the intervention you want to explore will translate into changes in the *residential* load time-series.
+All **tell** cares about is how the intervention you want to explore will translate into changes in the sectoral load time-series.
 Note that in order to do this the detailed sectoral model needs to produce output at at least one of the spatial scales in **tell** (e.g., counties, states, or BAs).
 This approach allows users of detailed sectoral models to explore how specific interventions will impact future demands at the grid-scale without having to have complementary sectoral models of all other sectors.
+Finally, if the detailed sectoral model projects changes in the load shape but doesn't resolve the magnitude at a given spatial scale, it should be possible to use year-over-year changes from the GCAM-USA sectoral models to scale the load shape changes before they are passed on to **tell**.

 Scenarios
 ~~~~~~~~~
-**tell** is designed to work in conjunction with the United States version of the Global Change Analysis Model (GCAM-USA)
+**tell** is designed to work in conjunction with the U.S. version of the Global Change Analysis Model (GCAM-USA)
 to explore different future scenarios of population and climate change.
 The models are configured to run the following
 combinations of Representative Concentration Pathways (`RCPs <https://en.wikipedia.org/wiki/Representative_Concentration_Pathway>`_)
 and Shared Socioeconomic Pathways (`SSPs <https://en.wikipedia.org/wiki/Shared_Socioeconomic_Pathways>`_):